About Our Virtual High School Summer School Program

 How do I register?

-What technology resources do I need to have in order to participate in HTA Virtual Summer School?
+What technology resources do I need to participate in HTA Virtual Summer School?

 Have daily access to a computer with high-speed internet access